 Why a teen?
 Many who think about becoming Resource Families imagine that they will be fostering an infant or a young child.
-Often the message is that teens are going to age out of the system at 18 years of age and they don’t need the support of a loving family.
+Often the belief is that teens want to age out of the system as soon as they are 18 years of age and they don’t want or need the support of a loving family.
 This is a huge myth.

 Take a moment and think back to age 14, 16 and 18.
 Were you ready to take on the world of college, work, financial aid, budgeting, finding an apartment, and making relationship decisions ALL ON YOUR OWN?
 Who did you turn to for support?
 If you answered parents, siblings, grandparents or mentors, then you understand the need for loving homes for teens.
 Fostering a teen is as important to an older child as it is to a young one, and prepares a teen for adulthood through mentorship, household lessons and experiencing a family’s stability.
 Fostering a teen allows you to share what YOU know, a benefit that can last a teen for a lifetime.

 Research by the Pew Foundation shows that today, more than half of US youth between 18 and 24 years continue to live with their parents and rely on them for both material and emotional support.

 Yet, we expect the most vulnerable of young adults who are in foster care to survive alone in the adult world.
 They need parents and families to succeed and thrive.